pure4j/pure4j/README.md

 * registering extra immutables
 * Stream counter-examples.
 * Cascading Implementation Impurity: One impure function should 'taint' those that use it.
-* Tutorials - collections tutorial.   mutable unshared tutorial.
+* Tutorials - mutable unshared tutorial.

 * Error Messages: currently quite hard to understand.
 Should include a list of potential solutions for each.
 	* Anonymous classes: hard to say which one we're talking about without a line-number.
 	* <init> -- change this to say constructor, and the line number
 	* Non-static pure method on class which is not immutable: should give line number of ALOAD 0.

 * Thorough review of purity of Java language classes
 * Service-classes:  need a way to specify their purity without calling them `@ImmutableValue`s  -- not sure about this